ElhanM/instagram-clone/README.md

 ### Frontend is hosted with netlify and backend with heroku

-If you want to check out the project, feel free to create your own account, or use my dummy profile:
+If you want to check out the project, feel free to create your own account, or use my dummy profile: <br>
-Email: test-user@gmail.com
+Email: test-user@gmail.com <br>
 Password: test1234

 ### External libraries used for frontend: <br />